Isaac-Subirana/nebula/README_ENGLISH.md

 2. Disabling the possiblity of sending error logs.

-    * **File to modify: `chrome/app/chrome_crash_reporter_client_win.cc`** (it will change depending on your browser's target operating system, but we don't know in which files you can find it's implementation for other operating systems).
+    * **File to modify: `chrome/app/chrome_crash_reporter_client_win.cc`** (it will change depending on your browser's target operating system, but we don't know in which files you can find its implementation for other operating systems).
     * **Code to modify:**

         Replace: